 The Trustee is the liaison between the club and the home office and is the vital link that keeps GRSP running smoothly.
 Trustees are responsible for knowing their students, the host families, and the club presidents and making sure that the students are being cared for in an acceptable manner.
 It is also their responsibility to promote GRSP at the Club level and encourage the Clubs to give to the Endowment.
 Trustees play a major role in the student selection process by working with the individual clubs to makes sure they have their commitment forms in the home office by the deadline.

 The GRSP Home Office is located in Savannah, Georgia.
-Barbara Lariscy, administrator, and Holly Baker, assistant administrator, are the only two paid employees.
+Katheryne Fields, administrator, and Katheryne Fields, assistant administrator, are the only two paid employees.
 They manage the day-to-day operations of the program.
 The staff oversees accounts receivable and accounts payable, financial bookkeeping, report generation, donor recognition, record keeping, meeting coordination, GRSP promotion to Rotary Clubs around the world, and all GRSP correspondence to trustees, clubs, host families and students.
 The staff is also directly responsible for the student application process, generating and distributing the student selection books, college and universities relations, student admissions, and paying student bills per the GRSP scholarship terms.

 The intent of the GRSP program is for you to completely immerse yourself in American culture.
 Students are asked to not make plans to travel home at any time throughout the year unless there is a major family emergency.
 You spending time with your host families on weekends, breaks and holidays is mission critical to GRSP.
 These are the best times for you to experience American culture and share yours with us.